foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

-== Upgrade Notice ==

-= 1.1 =
-Warning!
-This version includes Flowplayer logos on canvas and full screen.
-Do not upgrade if you would prefer an unbranded video player.